How to Put On a Condom (Like a Boss)

 A Few More Tips for Your Tip

 Condoms are very reliable during sex IF you put them on correctly.
-In fact, they are 98% effective at preventing pregnancy and STI transmission.
+They are 98% effective at preventing pregnancy and STI transmission.
 However, there are a few mistakes you can make during sex that could lead to an infection or a condom break.
-Remember these condom tips to stay safe during the act.

 How to Put on an Internal (Female) Condom